 Just to be clear, today’s facelift is nothing like those too-tight, obvious procedures that were once the norm.
 When properly performed and used in an integrated approach, a facelift is completely natural-looking, giving you a more youthful and rested appearance.
 Sophisticated and experienced plastic surgeons no longer just stretch the skin taut and call it a day.
 Instead, we aim to restore youthful tone, texture, and volume, augmenting the surgery with, among other things, skin resurfacing treatments and injectables for a far more satisfying result.

 The facelift procedure itself has changed and it’s no longer as invasive.
 New techniques have made the scars smaller and less conspicuous, healing and recovery more rapid and pleasant, procedures less risky, and the overall results far more rewarding than traditional facelift surgery.

 The areas of the face treated by a facelift predominantly include the lower third of the face and the neck.
 The procedure addresses the jawline and jowls, crepey and wrinkled skin texture, and the ropey, sagging skin of the neck (the so-called “turkey gobbler neck”).
 A facelift can also counteract the effects of aging and sun damage on the face, jawline and neck areas.
 Learn more about facelifts.

 Unsure about the best way to treat your marionette lines?
-Dr. Yagoda will be happy to answer your questions and assess your needs during a private consultation in her NYC office.
+Dr. Yagoda will be happy to answer your questions and assess your needs during a private consultation in her NYC/ Manhattan office.

-From Quebec to Qatar, Dr. Yagoda’s patients come to New York City from all over the world.
+From Quebec to Qatar, Dr. Yagoda’s patients come to New York and Manhattan from all over the world.
 Find out how we can help you get here from abroad.